solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Attendee 3**: Yeah, basically.
 It'll depend on how much complexity there ends up being in the final thing.
 I don't anticipate it being that difficult.
 This could probably be like an RPC helper versus an actual RPC endpoint, but I think it'll be fairly trivial to put together a way to equivalently get, I mean, admittedly, it's going to be a little heavier because you have to get multiple blocks, right?

-**Attendee 1** :  Okay.
+**Zantetsu** :  Okay.
 And I do have another question, but I don't want to monopolize this, so I'll wait to see if other people have a question first.

 **Jacob Creech**: All right, next question.